Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 - Using the platform, transfer your BAT to ETH or BTC.

 - Continue to follow the instructions on the platform to sell or trade your ETH or BTC.

 BAT wasn’t designed to be bought and sold.
 Its creators specifically say as much and haven’t gone to any particular effort to get it listed on exchanges.
 This hasn’t prevented it from being listed on a wide range of popular exchanges, though.
 Because of this, BAT has specific details you should keep in mind:

-The main problem in the way of widespread BAT use is probably uptake of the Brave browser.
 The browser market is hotly contested, and Brave is among the dozens of browsers with a market share of a fraction of a percent.
 Because BAT is designed for use on the Brave browser, you will need to decide if this will affect the widespread use of BAT.

 Persuading people to change browsers isn’t easy either.
-Just look at Microsoft’s concerted efforts to push people to the Edge browser, then consider that the fact that the older Microsoft Internet Explorer still has around three times the market share of Edge.
+Just look at Microsoft’s concerted efforts to push people to the Edge browser, then consider the fact that the older Microsoft Internet Explorer still has around three times the market share of Edge.

 - Success depends partially on advertisers – Advertisers will need to consider whether Brave will be able to attract a diverse user base and whether people will actually opt into ads.

 - Brave isn’t the first of its kind – The actual functions of Brave and BAT (ad blocking, machine learning algorithms to determine user interests, various measurements of user engagement) also exist in various forms already, and despite the disruption that blockchain brings, Google will probably fight to keep its share of the ad market.